scephiro/arke-heuristics-knowledgebase/README.md

 Rather than focusing on raw code or platform solutions, this vault documents:

 - 🧩 Problem breakdowns
-- 🚧 Naive strategies and where they fail
+- 🚧 Initial approaches and where they fail
 - ✅ Optimal strategies and key insights
 - 🧠 Heuristics used in real-time decision-making
 - ⚠️ Common traps and false starts